-DDD is a stereo "dimension" chorus, modeled after a well known hardware device.
+DDD is a stereo "dimension" chorus, modeled after a well known hardware rack device.

 Chorus effect is achieved through analog delay devices, namely "BBD" Bucket Brigade delay lines.